davidsbatista/davidsbatista.net/_posts/2018-12-06-Word_Embeddings.md

 ### [__Contextual String Embeddings for Sequence Labelling__ (2018)](https://aclweb.org/anthology/C18-1139)

-The authors propose a contextualised character-level word embedding which captures word meaning in context and therefore produce different embeddings for polysemous words depending on their context.
+The authors propose a contextualized character-level word embedding which captures word meaning in context and therefore produce different embeddings for polysemous words depending on their context.
 It model words and context as sequences of characters, which aids in handling rare and misspelled words and captures subword structures such as prefixes and endings.

 #### __Character-level Language Model__